 |Average High Temperatures|

-- Forbes Magazine ranked Salt Lake City the third-best big city for jobs and fourth-best city for tech jobs in May 2012.
-The magazine also recognized Utah as the “Best State for Business and Careers” for the second straight year in 2011.
+Salt Lake City was ranked as the “No. 5 Best City for the Next Decade” by Kiplinger’s Personal Finance magazine in June 2010.
+In April 2013, Kiplinger’s ranked Salt Lake “Best City for New College Graduates” with 17 percent of its population in their 20s.
+It was named the third-best big city for jobs and fourth-best city for tech jobs by Forbes Magazine in May 2012.
+The magazine also recognized Utah as the “Best State for Business and Careers” for the third straight year in December 2012.

-- Cultural and ethnic activities flourish in Salt Lake City and its vibrant downtown features dining, shopping, music and ethnic festivals, art galleries, professional symphony, opera, theater and dance.
+Cultural and ethnic activities flourish in Salt Lake City and its vibrant downtown features dining, shopping, music and ethnic festivals, art galleries, professional symphony, opera, theater and dance.

-- Salt Lake City joins forces with the nearby resort town of Park City to host the annual Sundance Film Festival.
+Salt Lake City was host to the 2002 Winter Olympics.
+Opening and closing ceremonies and the athletes’ village were on the University of Utah campus.
+Salt Lake City joins forces with the nearby resort town of Park City to host the annual Sundance Film Festival.

 Professional sports provide yet another source of entertainment.
 Professional franchises in Salt Lake City include the Utah Jazz of the NBA and Real Salt Lake of Major League Soccer.
 Other pro franchises are the Salt Lake Bees (AAA baseball) and the Utah Grizzlies (hockey).